sshakil/emotion-tracker/README.md

 The following items in this order would isolate all the required changes on the infrastructure side to more or less one go.
 </p>

-1. Identity/User Account Management (Authentication and Authorization)
+1. [OAuth2 - done, UAM - todo] Identity/User Account Management (Authentication and Authorization)
 2. Testing (including pen/sec), Continuous Integration, Continuous Deployment
-3. Data Analytics using AI
+3. [Experiment - done, Implementation - todo] Data Analytics using AI
 4. [done] <strike>Containerization</strike> & Deployment to Cloud (AWS)

 <p>